GetintheLoop/painless-sqlalchemy/README.md

 This method is preferred to clause filtering when possible, since it's easier to read and better optimized in certain cases compared to clause filtering.

 The dictionary contains simple key-value lookups.
-Keys are expected in dot notation.
+Keys are expected in simple dot notation.
 The values can be lists or simple values.

 ##### None Values